 This policy will be reviewed every 1 year as a minimum.
-It is next due for review in July 2019.
+It is next due for review on the date shown on the front cover.

 Additionally, this policy will be reviewed and updated as appropriate on an ad hoc basis.
 If you have a question or suggestion about improving this policy, this should be addressed to Mrs Helen Brown, our Mental Health Lead via phone or email